-Approaching organizational change with a growth mindset is how Lt.
-Munayer encourages future leaders to be resilient and adaptive during crises.
-Her passion for building teams and sharing her broad spectrum of operational, investigative, and administrative experience reflects Lt.
-Munayer’s commitment to succession planning.
-In 2017, Lt.
-Munayer received the “Trailblazer Award” from the California Peace Officers’ Association for her outstanding impact through leadership.
+Approaching organizational change with a growth mindset is how Chief Sarasua encourages future leaders to be resilient and adaptive during crises.
+Her passion for building teams and sharing her broad spectrum of operational, investigative and administrative experience reflects her commitment to succession planning.
+In 2017, then Lt.
+Sarasua received the “Trailblazer Award” from the California Peace Officers’ Association for her outstanding impact through leadership.

-In 2010, Lt.
-Munayer founded the bay area non-profit organization, Bridgewatch Angels.
+In 2010, Chief Sarasua founded the Bay Area non-profit organization, Bridgewatch Angels.
 During all major holidays, she mobilizes thousands of volunteers to engage in suicide prevention on the Golden Gate Bridge, earning her the Jefferson Award for inspiring and activating volunteerism and public service in communities.
 She also leads humanitarian efforts in Africa and the Middle East.

 Chief Sarasua holds a Master of Arts Degree in Leadership from St. Mary’s College and a Bachelor of Science Degree in Organizational Behavior from the University of San Francisco.
 In 2018, she received her Executive Education Certificate in Public Leadership from Harvard University and graduated from the POST Command College.